vanda/etc-docs/notebooks/data-explorations/intro.md

   * Python

-No art historical conclusions should be drawn from these elaborate and tenuous examples of data science applied to cultural heritage collections.
+No art historical conclusions should be drawn from these elaborate and tenuous examples of data science applied to cultural heritage collections, but we hope they provide some ideas for some more interesting explorations.

-If you would like to contribute a notebook with some use of our API to explore our data, please send a pull request via GitHub.